KC2016/ebay_car_sales/README.md

 ### What was done?

 - Cleaning
-- Removing outliersx
+- Removing outliers
-- Fixed data types
+- Fixing data types
-- Explored price in function of brands and vehicle types
+- Exploring price in function of brands and vehicle types

 ## Folders